 How you can save time and money on one-off payments with open banking

 One-off payments play a vital role in bringing income into your business.
 A one-off payment differs from a recurring payment by a customer simply paying once for goods or services rather than having to set up a recurring payment.
 Even if your business operates mainly on a subscription basis, there are still some occasions for taking one-off payments from customers.
 These include:

 Taking a first payment during the process of creating a recurring payment plan

 Taking a payment to cover additional goods or services not covered by a wider scheduled payment plan

 Topping up a customer account via a single payment, as distinct from ongoing recurring payments

 In the past, collecting a one-off charge of this kind was complex, which customers might find off-putting.
 The friction of collecting a one-off payment using traditional methods could affect customer satisfaction.
 In the digital age, customers now expect their interactions with businesses to be seamless.

 Traditional methods for taking one-off payments

-A bank debit is the ideal tool for collecting recurring payments, and the Direct Debits facilitated by GoCardless offer the advantage of being a ‘pull’ payment, placing the onus of collecting money onto your business rather than the customer having to send it.
+A bank debit is an ideal tool for collecting recurring payments, and the Direct Debits facilitated by GoCardless offer the advantage of being a ‘pull’ payment, placing the onus of collecting money onto your business rather than the customer having to send it.
 Such debits are less well to one-off payments, however, which were traditionally taken using methods such as payment cards and bank transfers.
-The first problem with taking a one-off payment in this manner is that introducing more than one payment method for a customer impacts negatively on their user experience.
+The first problem with taking a one-off payment in this manner is that introducing more than one payment method for a customer negatively impacts their user experience.